sophiedeko/sophiedeko.github.io/_posts/2021-11-27-family-presents.md

 ---
 layout: post
-title:  "My own handmade Hermione costume"
+title:  "My Own Handmade Hermione Costume"
 ---

 For Halloween this year, getting a Hermione costume would've been really expensive, so